cdktf/cdktf-provider-azurerm/docs/eventgridSystemTopicEventSubscription.python.md

 ###### `number_not_in_range`<sup>Optional</sup> <a name="number_not_in_range" id="@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscription.putAdvancedFilter.parameter.numberNotInRange"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscriptionAdvancedFilterNumberNotInRange">EventgridSystemTopicEventSubscriptionAdvancedFilterNumberNotInRange</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscriptionAdvancedFilterNumberNotInRange">EventgridSystemTopicEventSubscriptionAdvancedFilterNumberNotInRange</a>]

 number_not_in_range block.